clustergarage/argus/jekyll/_docs/overview.md

 It is charged with setting up inode watchers via `inotify` to allow you to see when certain filesystem events happen on the desired paths inside the pod.

-It will be up to you to log, monitor, and track in your favorite tools of choice these events that will be printed out.
-We will provide some patterns to do so on popular sets of tools further in this documentation.
+> It will be up to you to store, monitor, and alert on these logged events using your favorite tools of choice.

+We will provide some common patterns using sets of popular tools further in this documentation.

 ## Architecture

 {% mermaid %}
 graph RL
-    A(procfs) -->|inotify| B[fimnotify]
+    A((procfs)) -->|inotify| B[fimnotify]
     subgraph daemon
     C{fimd} --> B
     B .->|mqueue| C